 Angela Wheat Cheves is a native Houstonian and proud of her roots in Spring Branch.
 She graduated from the University of Texas (Austin) with a B.A. in Art.
 She joined the MD Anderson Cancer Center Children’s Art Project (formerly Children’s Christmas Card Project) in 1986.
 Her 29 year career focused on product development, sales and marketing leadership as the Associate Director.
-In 2018, she joined the Newspring staff as Executive Director with plans to build on the strong foundation, continue relationships and forge new ones, create products featuring the students’ artwork and most importantly, to positively impact the Spring Branch community.
+In 2018, she joined the Newspring staff to focus on marketing, community relations, administrative management and most importantly, to positively impact the Spring Branch community.
 Angela is a lifelong member of St. Martin’s Episcopal Church and also attends Chapelwood United Methodist Church with her husband, Doug Cheves.
 Together, they have four children and six grandchildren.

 Nadine Herrera grew up in Houston, is a graduate of Houston Baptist University, and has always enjoyed serving her community.
 She received her MBA in 2009 and after working for AT&T for 15 years, decided to leave the company to pursue her dream of helping others through a non-profit organization.
-In 2013, she accepted the position of Visual Arts Coordinator which allows her to serve and support the students of Spring Branch through Newspring’s afterschool visual arts program.
-Nadine firmly believes that communication and good relationships with students and their families are the key to a successful afterschool program.
+In 2015, she accepted the position of Visual Arts Director which allows her to serve and support the students of Spring Branch through Newspring’s afterschool visual arts program.
+Nadine firmly believes that communication and good relationships with students and their families are the key to a successful after school program.